atom/wrap-guide/README.md

 ```

 You can use custom columns for different file types by adding something
-similar to the following to your `~/.atom/config.cson` file:
+like the following to your `~/.atom/config.cson` file:

 ```coffee
 'wrap-guide':